sachin-stha/Python-ML-Custom-Transformers/README.md

 This repository contains custom build transformers for machine learning in python which are not available in python

 1. Every files are independent of each others.
-2. Methods of using Transformers are written at the botton of respective files.
+2. Methods of using Transformers are written at the bottom of respective files.